tymyrddin/purple/source/docs/distribution-networks/operating-context/operations-and-cadence/operational-priorities.md

 The report goes as far as trading one against the other, noting that for each charge point switched off in the evening peak, one extra new-build home could be connected.

-Hypothesis: the pressure is disproportionately in the low-voltage layer and in peak coincidence, not just in total volume, which is where flexibility measures are being reached for.
+The pressure, then, sits disproportionately in the low-voltage layer and in peak coincidence, not just in total volume, which is where flexibility measures are being reached for.

 ## Labour shortages